-We are currently running, in partnership with Rachel Gadsden and the New Carnival Company, a skills development course with four Southampton-based D/deaf and disabled artists.
-Announced on International Day of People with Disabilities 2020, the programme will lead to a series of free participatory workshops for communities, both disabled and non-disabled, in March 2021.
+From January to May 2021, in partnership with Rachel Gadsden and led by the New Carnival Company, we ran a skills development course with four Southampton-based emerging D/deaf and disabled artists.
+Announced on International Day of People with Disabilities 2020, the programme led to a series of free participatory workshops for communities, both disabled and non-disabled, in March 2021.

-The scheme provides seven online training sessions for artists from any discipline to develop or extend skills in their community engagement practice.
-This will have a particular focus on delivering online and to participants with diverse needs.
-Sessions will be led by the New Carnival Company with additional one-to-one support from their staff who will also support delivery of the artist-led final sessions, plus a group mentoring session and support from visual and performance artist Rachel Gadsden who is leading the What This Storm Is All Aboutand Deluge programmes.
-Training will cover areas such as: delivering engagement online, budgets, planning and shaping workshops, safety, safeguarding, applying for funding.
-At the end of the programme, there may also be an opportunity for artists to work with New Carnival Company on their Crossing the Bar project.
+The scheme provided seven online training sessions for artists to develop or extend skills in their community engagement practice.
+This had a particular focus on delivering online and to participants with diverse needs.
+Sessions were led by the New Carnival Company, with additional one-to-one support from their staff who also supported delivery of the artist-led final sessions.

-We are delighted to announce the artists taking part in this scheme as:
+The artists taking part in this scheme were:

 Photographer, moving image maker and creative.